mlochbaum/BQN/implementation/primitive/sort.md

 [ChipSort](https://github.com/nlw0/ChipSort.jl) seems further along than those.
 It uses sorting networks, comb sort, and merging, which all fit nicely with SIMD and should work well together.

 Or AVX can [speed up](https://github.com/WojciechMula/simd-sort) quicksort.
 I suspect this is more of a marginal improvement (over BlockQuicksort/pdqsort discussed below) relative to merge sort.
 If partitioning is fast enough it might make stable quicksort viable.

-### Partitioning

-In-place quicksort relies on a partitioning algorithm that exchanges elements in order to split them into two contiguous groups.
-The [Hoare partition scheme](https://en.wikipedia.org/wiki/Quicksort#Hoare_partition_scheme) does this, and [BlockQuicksort](https://github.com/weissan/BlockQuicksort) showed that it can be performed quickly with branchless index generation; this method was then adopted by pdqsort.
-But the [bit booleans to indices](replicate.md#booleans-to-indices) method is faster and fits well with vectorized comparisons.

-It's simplest to define an operation `P` that partitions a list `𝕩` according to a boolean list `𝕨`.
-Partitioning permutes `𝕩` so that all elements corresponding to 0 in `𝕨` come before those corresponding to 1.
-The quicksort partition step, with pivot `t`, is `(t≤𝕩)P𝕩`, and the comparison can be vectorized.
-Interleaving comparison and partitioning in chunks would save memory (a fraction of the size of `𝕩`, which should have 32- or 64-bit elements because plain counting sort is best for smaller ones) but hardly speeds things up: only a few percent, and only for huge lists with hundreds of millions of elements.
-The single-step `P` is also good for Bins, where the boolean `𝕨` will have to be saved.

-For binary search `𝕨⍋𝕩`, partitioning allows one pivot element `t` from `𝕨` to be compared to all of `𝕩` at once, instead of the normal strategy of working with one element from `𝕩` at a time. `𝕩` is partitioned according to `t≤𝕩`, then result values are found by searching the first half of `𝕨` for the smaller elements and the second half for the larger ones, and then they are put back in the correct positions by reversing the partitioning.
-Because Hoare partitioning works by swapping independent pairs of elements, `P` is a self inverse, identical to `P⁼`.
-So the last step is simple, provided the partitioning information `t≤𝕩` is saved.

 ### Binary search